 Once you have configured your slot details, the final setting is to whether the slots are available to candidates in the portal.
 As this could be linked to automatic invites to the appropriate candidates, please only make the slots active if you want candidates to self serve.
 If you intention is to manually assign candidates to each slot, then you can leave them as deactivated.

 Hint - Your recruitment workflow settings will likely be set up to automatically email candidates who are at the 'action not created' stage of the process WHEN an active slot becomes available to them.
 You can check this within your recruitment workflow notification settings.
+To learn how to check the notification settings within your recruitment workflow, please see this article.

 Clicking Save will confirm the slots, returning you to your calendar & giving visibility to the slots, which can then be edited by clicking back into them.